negasora/Some-CTF-Solutions/CSAW-Finals-2015/Slabs-of-Platinum---Crypto-500/README.md

 for i in m:
 	master_key += str(m)
 ```
-we know that len(master_key) = 24
+We know that len(master_key) = 24

-so, we need to find which of these number gives master_key something resembling the correct length, which is anywhere in the range of 48-72, assuming master_key is humar-readable (minimum length 2 of ord(char) and max length 3)
+So, we need to find which of these number gives master_key something resembling the correct length, which is anywhere in the range of 48-72, assuming master_key is human-readable (minimum length 2 of ord(char) and max length 3)

-the only one that's even remotely close is 10911110995115971211159510710112111595971141019511510199114101116,
-which through a little reformatting and common sense gives us
+The only one that's even remotely close is 10911110995115971211159510710112111595971141019511510199114101116, which through a little reformatting and common sense gives us
 ```python
 master_key = [109,111,109,95,115,97,121,115,95,107,101,121,115,95,97,114,101,95,115,101,99,114,101,116]
 ```
-now, we can just throw our final numbers in the decrypt() function, and we get the flag
+Now, we can just throw our final numbers in the decrypt() function, and we get the flag

 flag{Crypto_LITERACY_IS_IMPORTANT_FAM_#DiversifyYoPrimes}